ongfong/heart-disease-ml/README.md

 |-------|---------|----------|-----------|
 | KNN     | 0.8161     | 0.870      | 0.853   |

-> For full details on exploratory data analysis, feature engineering, and model evaluation, see the notebook in `notebooks/`.
+> For full details on exploratory data analysis, preprocessing, training, and evaluation, see the notebook in `notebooks/`.

 ---